-- 5.1 compassion, integrity (honesty) and respect for others. - responsiveness to patient needs that supersedes self-interest during practice (patient-centred care as opposed to doctor-centred). - respect for patient privacy and autonomy during consultations (being patient centred as opposed to doctor centred). - 5.4 accountability to patients, society and the profession.

-- 5.5 sensitivity and responsiveness to a diverse patient population, including but not limited to diversity in gender, age, culture, race, religion, disabilities and sexual orientation. - 5.6 commitment to ethical principles pertaining to provision or withholding of care, confidentiality and informed consent. - 5.7 compliance with laws, policies, and regulations relevant to the practice of medicine.
+- 5.1 compassion, integrity (honesty) and respect for others. - responsiveness to patient needs that supersedes self-interest during practice (patient-centered care as opposed to doctor centered). - respect for patient privacy and autonomy during consultations (being patient-centered as opposed to doctor-centered). - 5.4 accountability to patients, society and the profession. - 5.5 sensitivity and responsiveness to a diverse patient population, including but not limited to diversity in gender, age, culture, race, religion, disabilities and sexual orientation. - 5.6 Commitment to ethical principles - 5.7 Compliance with the legal and ethical frameworks with regard to confidentiality, informed consent and end of life care - 5.8 compliance with laws, policies, and regulations relevant to the practice of medicine. - 5.9 ability to participate in different team roles, in inter professional teams, to establish, develop and continuously enhance patient and population-centred care. - 5.10 characteristics of a inspiring role model to the immediate and larger society - 5.11 continually identify, analyse and implement new knowledge, guidelines, standards, technologies, products or services that have been demonstrated to improve outcomes

-6. Health Care Systems-based Practice

-Be aware of and be responsive to the larger context and system of health care and call effectively on other resources in the system to provide optimal health care

-- 6.1 work effectively in various health care delivery settings and systems including preventive sector. - 6.2 coordinate patient care within the health care system. - 6.3 incorporate considerations of cost and risk-benefit analysis in patient/population-based care. - 6.4 advocate for quality patient care and optimal patient care systems. - 6.5 describe and use health care system and health information system in Sri Lanka.

-7. Inter-Professional Collaboration
+6. Interpersonal communication skills and collaboration

+Effective interpersonal and communication skills in exchange of information and collaboration with patients, their families and health professionals
-Engage in an inter professional team in a manner that optimizes safe, effective patient and population centred care

-- 7.1 work with other health professionals to establish and maintain a climate of mutual respect, dignity, diversity, ethical integrity and trust. - 7.2 communicate with other health professionals in a responsive and responsible manner that supports the maintenance of quality health care in hospitals and the community. - 7.3 participate in different team roles, in inter professional teams, to establish, develop and continuously enhance patient and population-centred care.
+- 6.1 communicate effectively with patients, families, and the public, as appropriate, across a broad range of socioeconomic and cultural backgrounds. - 6.2 communicate effectively with colleagues within one's profession or specialty, other health professionals and health related agencies. - 6.3 participate in the education of patients, families, students, trainees, peers and other health professionals. - 6.4 work effectively with others as a member or leader of a health care team or other professional group. - 6.5 act in a consultative role to other health professionals where appropriate. - 6.6 maintain comprehensive, timely and legible medical records (Bed Head Ticket, Diagnosis card, referral letters, prescriptions, Medico Legal Reports). - 6.7 demonstrate sensitivity, honesty and compassion in difficult conversations, including those about death, end of life, adverse events, bad news, disclosure of errors and other sensitive topics. - 6.8 demonstrate insight and understanding about emotions and human responses to emotions that allow one to develop and manage interpersonal interactions. - 6.9 work with other health professionals to establish and maintain a climate of mutual respect, dignity, diversity, ethical integrity and trust. - 6.10 communicate with other health professionals in a responsive and responsible manner that supports the maintenance of quality health care in hospitals and the community.

-8. Personal and Professional Development
+7. Personal and professional development